 Feel validated and less alone, while helping everyone to find more rest in the process

-Here’s What The Sleepy Baby is Not
+Here’s What The Sleeping Baby is Not

 Every Raised Good course or digital product is diligently poured over to create the highest quality and most effective education possible.
-That being said, if you choose to enroll in The Sleepy Baby, and decide with certainty that it’s not for you, get in touch and we’ll issue a full refund within 14 days of purchase.
+That being said, if you choose to enroll in The Sleeping Baby, and decide with certainty that it’s not for you, get in touch and we’ll issue a full refund within 14 days of purchase.
 We believe in and stand behind what’s being taught that much.

 A fellow mum and the founder, writer, and advocate behind the award-winning blog, Raised Good—a guide to natural parenting in the modern world.